The European Green Deal and Gender Diversity

 Alice Bah Kuhnke

 Alice Bah Kuhnke is a member of the European Parliament from Sweden and vice-chair of the Greens/EFA party group.
-She is full member of the Committee on Civil Liberties, Justice and Home Affairs, the Greens/EFA’s Coordinator in the Committee on Women's Rights and Gender Equality, and co-chair of the European Parliament’s Intergroup on the Green New Deal.
-Before she came to the European Parliament, she was Minister for Culture and Democracy in the Swedish Government.
+In the ninth legislative term, she served as a member of the Committee on Civil Liberties, Justice and Home Affairs (LIBE), and as the Greens/EFA’s Coordinator in the Committee on Women's Rights and Gender Equality (FEMM).

 Joanna, does the lack of courage from Von der Leyen and her administration mean that we are facing a new backlash on equality and feminism with the European Green Deal on the European scale?